heliop710823-gif/MADA-SSA/README.md

-# [MDS-Net] Multi-axial Directional Strip Attention and Spatial-Semantic Aggregation Network for Drone-Satellite Geo-Localization
+# [MDS] Multi-axial Directional Strip Attention and Spatial-Semantic Aggregation Network for Drone-Satellite Geo-Localization

 Code for MDS-Net.